jcervas/class-cmu-84-721/Notes/Political choice in a polarized America: How elite polarization shapes mass behavior/readme.md

 ### Role of Policy Orientations

-- Claim: Policy orientations are pivotal in shaping individual behavior.
+- **Claim**: Policy orientations significantly shape individual behavior and influence how partisanship changes over time.

 ### Impact of Elite Polarization

-- Elite polarization amplifies the impact of policy orientations on political choices.
+- **Expectation**: Elite polarization amplifies the effects of policy orientations on political choices.

 ### Individual and Contextual Factors

-- How policy orientations and partisanship matter is context-dependent, especially with changes at the elite level.
+- **Claim**: Political behavior varies as a function of the changing context created by elite polarization.

 ---